AlikornSause/Notes-on-QIN-F21-PRO/README.md

    - The boot time will be shorter by 5 seconds 🙂

-**If the device behaves weirdly, you might have made an error when editing, try to reflash the original backup of lk**
+**If the device behaves strangely, you might have made an error when editing, try to reflash the original backup of lk**

 ---